Advertiser Disclosure

 Orlando International Airport Concourse 3.
 Image Credit: Delta Air Lines

-Concourse 3 is the other domestic concourse located southwest of the main terminal.
-As with Concourse 1, it has a central area where the APM arrives with some shops, restaurants, and access to 3 gate areas.
+Concourse 3 is the other domestic concourse southwest of the main terminal.
+As with Concourse 1, it has a central area where the people mover arrives with shops, restaurants, and access to 3 gate areas.

-When arriving from the APM, gates 30 to 39 are to the left, gates 40 to 49 are straight ahead, and gates 50 to 59 are to the right.
-There is an XpresSpa in the center area of the concourse and a United Club near gate 45.
+When arriving from the people mover, gates 30 to 39 are to the left, gates 40 to 49 are straight ahead, and gates 50 to 59 are to the right.
+There is an XpresSpa in the center area of the concourse, a United Club near gate 45, and an Admirals Club near gate 55.

 Orlando International Airport Concourse 4